Cecil Burgess: Career

 He worked as a draughtsman and assistant for the firm of Weeks and Keefer in Ottawa 1908–1910.
 He worked on his own under the company name of Burgess & Co.
 1910–1914.
 He partnered with Arthur L. B. Weeks, under the company name of Weeks and Burgess 1914.
 Burgess partnered with Richard H. Millson, under the company name of Millson & Burgess 1915–1922.
 Albert James Hazelgrove joined the partnership under the company name of Millson, Burgess & Hazelgrove 1923–24.
 He partnered with Richard H. Millson, under the company name of Millson & Burgess 1925–26.
 Burgess was alone under the company name of C. Burgess 1927–33; from 1927, Burgess worked with an associate Edwin Alexander Gardner.
 Burgess partnered with Edwin Alexander Gardner under the company name of Burgess and Gardner 1934–42.
 In 1942 Gardner entered the federal public service; Gardner became chief architect at the Department of Public Works from 1952 to 1963.
 Cecil Burgess was alone under the company name of C. Burgess 1945–51.
 He partnered with J. Malcolm McLean under the company name of Burgess and McLean 1951–1958.
 Murdoch MacPhadyen became a partner under the company name of Burgess, McLean and MacPhadyen 1958–1967.
 After Burgess died in 1956, J. Malcolm McLean and Murdoch MacPhadyen remained sole associates under the company name McLean and MacPhadyen.

 Works

 Burgess designed buildings in the greater Ottawa region, with a few projects in Rockliffe Park, Renfrew, Perth, North Bay or Cornwall, Ontario.
 A significant portion of the projects are new, renovations or modifications to existing private dwellings, office buildings, churches for private clients or institutions such as government departments, hospitals, school boards.

 He designed dozens of churches, schools, homes, apartments and civic buildings.
-Burgess notable works in Ottawa includes The Coliseum at Lansdowne Park, Ashbury College, the Bank of Montreal (today Hartmen's Independent Grocer) and No. 11 Fire Hall on Parkdale Ave in Hintonburg.
+Burgess notable works in Ottawa includes The Coliseum at Lansdowne Park, Ashbury College, the Bank of Montreal (today Massine's Independent Grocer) and No. 11 Fire Hall on Parkdale Ave in Hintonburg.
 The National Archives of Canada holds a large collection of drawings for more than 250 projects executed by Burgess and the various firms in which he practised from 1910 until 1962.
 The Burgess firm handled some 5O school projects from Deep River, Ontario to Cornwall, Ontario.